RTXteam/PloverDB/README.md

 ## Migration Notes

-### Migration from tiangolo/uwsgi-nginx-flask to python:3.12
+### Migration from tiangolo/uwsgi-nginx-flask base Docker image to python:3.12 base Docker image

 As of February 2026, PloverDB migrated from the `tiangolo/uwsgi-nginx-flask:python3.11` base image to the official `python:3.12.12` image.
 This section documents the rationale and key technical details for reproducibility.